chuang76/website-hugo/content/posts/lazy_binding.md

 => 0x401030 <puts@plt>: jmp    QWORD PTR [rip+0x2fe2]        # 0x404018 <puts@got.plt>
 ```

 But the interesting thing is, the next instruction does nothing about GOT.
 Why?
 The reason is this is our first time to call puts function and our program adopts *lazy binding*.
 Hence, before resolving the reference, we can not obtain the actual address of puts function.
 So it goes back to .plt section.
 A slot number (0x0) is pushed onto the stack.
-It is a parameter for the resolution later.
+It is a parameter used for resolving reference later.

 ```
 gdb-peda$ x/2i $pc